PROFILE

 1998.

-In mid-1996, in response to the coup attempt
+In mid-1996, in response to the coup attempt and

-and a faltering economy, President Conté
+a faltering economy, President Conté appointed a

-of reform activity.
-He selected Sidya Touré,
+activity.
+He selected Sidya Touré, former chief

-the Cote d'Ivoire, as Prime Minister, and
+d'Ivoire, as Prime Minister, and appointed other

-appointed other technically minded ministers.
+technically minded ministers.
+Touré was charged

-Touré was charged with coordinating all
+with coordinating all government action, taking

-finance functions.
-In early 1997, Conté shifted
+early 1997, Conté shifted many of the financial

-newly named Minister of Budget and Finance.
+Budget and Finance.

 In December 1998, Conté was re-elected to